 The hill on the way into the Orwell Corner Historic Village is a popular sledding spot for families.
 You can see the hill from highway #1.

 All the locals use the hill off the tee deck for sledding at Brudenell Provincial Park.
-Also, groomed cross-country ski trails are nearby at the golf course.
+Also, groomed cross-country ski trails and fat biking at the golf course.

 Hot chocolate?
 Yes, please!